 - Seed funding to help conferences cope with initial financial demands, typically $5k-$10k, and

-- Financial underwriting where the expectation is that the conference has a reasonable chance of breaking even or making a profit.
+- Financial underwriting where the expectation is that the conference will break even or make a profit.

 The first type of support is to be repaid regardless of the financial outcome of the conference.
 The second type is offered on a risk/profit sharing basis.

 The conference organiser making the funding request must be a financial member of the AIP.

 Requests for funding should be sent to the AIP Executive and must include:

 - A statement of the aims of the conference including the scope of material and the involvement of the physics community.

 - A clear statement of what is requested from the AIP.